Ever wonder why people make YouTube videos? Or do they earn? If yes, then how? What is youtube pay rate?

 Ryan Higa, 24, who goes by the username NigaHiga, was one of the first major YouTube stars.
 Higa produces a variety of comedy videos, including sketches, music videos, and short commentaries on pop culture.
 His current videos have high production values and a professional touch, but he remains as quick, funny, and incisive as ever.

 15.5 million total subscribers.

 Jenna Marbles (real name: Mourey) has long been one of the most recognizable stars on YouTube.
-Though she initially started her career with BarStool Sports, Mourey quickly moved into video after posting “How to Trick People into Thinking You’re Good Looking,” which quickly blew up.
+Though she initially started her career with BarStool Sports, Mourey quickly moved into the video after posting “How to Trick People into Thinking You’re Good Looking,” which quickly blew up.

 She has been pegged as the model YouTube star, reportedly making as much or more than $350,000 a year off her channel, which features comedic videos about being a young Millennial woman (some examples: “Things Girls Lie About,” “How To Avoid Talking To People You Don’t Want To Talk To”).

-These are just few of the best on YouTube.
+These are just a few of the best on YouTube.
 The list is limitless when it comes to top YouTubers.
 I hope you have an idea what YouTube is made of.

 How YouTube Videos Make Money?

 In May 2007, YouTube launched its Partner Program, a system based on AdSense which allows the uploader of the video to share the revenue produced by advertising on the site.
 YouTube typically takes 45 percent of the advertising revenue from videos in the Partner Program, with 55 percent going to the uploader.

 How to become a part of YouTube?